 I find it a beautiful piece of industrial design.
 And it reminds me of that kind of self-propelled robot from Nolan's “Interstellar”.
 Not to you?

-Of course, “Kolossal” has not only the appeal to the cinema and the dimensions.
-Can you imagine the current price of something like that?
+Of course, it doesn't only have the cinematic references and the dimensions of "Kolossal".
+You can imagine the price current of something like this?
 No?
-I'll tell you: € 180.000.
+I'll tell you: €180.000.
 One hundred and eighty thousand euros.
 Yes sir.

 Maybe less foldable and more "normal", but certainly huge and flexible, everywhere.
 Wait and (it should be said) you will see :)